Cell Division

 | Chromosome number | Diploid (2n) — same as parent | Haploid (n) — half of parent |

-| Genetic variation | None — cells are identical | Yes — crossing over creates variation |
+| Genetic variation | None — cells are identical | Yes — crossing over and random assortment |

 | Number of divisions | One | Two (Meiosis I + II) |